 Queen Mary has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities or specific learning differences.
 The DDS supports all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
-Mental Health Advice and referral service is provided both by the local Student Academic and Pastoral Support service and centrally by the Advice and Counselling Service at QMUL.
+Mental Health Advice is provided by the Advice and Counselling Service at QMUL.